 Dough used to make desserts is the suspected source of the outbreak.
 Pizza Ranch has discontinued using the dough.
 The Centers for Disease Control and Prevention (CDC) said today that the outbreak is over as the most recent illness was reported on February 9, 2016.

 Illnesses were reported from Illinois, Iowa, Kansas, Nebraska, North Carolina, New Jersey, South Dakota, Wisconsin, and Minnesota.
-Minnesota is the only state where multiple cases were reported.
+Minnesota is the only state where multiple cases were reported in this outbreak.

 Two children in Kansas and Nebraska were hospitalized after developing hemolytic uremic syndrome (HUS).
 They are recovering.
 HUS, a complication of E. coli infections that most often affects children under 10, causes kidney failure, seizure, stroke, coma and death.